 The upshot is, the more attenuated the profession is from healthcare or professions where social distancing is not possible, the less likely the worker will have a worker’s comp claim due to contracting the coronavirus.
 However, whether COVID-19 was contracted at work as a part of regular duties is a fact-specific inquiry.
 Don’t just give up – consult with an experienced worker’s comp lawyer about your particular case.

 All Workers Should Inquire About COVID-19 Disability Pay

 While this is a situation that is changing daily, it appears that many employers are offering incentives for employees who don’t feel well to just stay home, in the form of short-term disability insurance.
 Receiving disability pay is not contingent upon whether you contracted the illness at work, so, for example, if you are required to be quarantined due to contracting the coronavirus, and you cannot work, you can collect disability pay.

 Some states provide short-term disability benefits, which are usually a percentage of your weekly salary.
 These states are California, New York, New Jersey, Rhode Island, and Hawaii.
 Unfortunately, Pennsylvania does not.

 New Federal Assistance for Workers with COVID-19

 As of this writing, a new federal bill called the Families First Coronavirus Response Act (“the Act”) just passed.
-It addresses the current and growing economic and health crisis by providing for free COVID-19 testing, paid sick leave, expanded unemployment benefits, and nutritional assistance for those with food insecurity.
+It addresses the current and growing economic and health crisis by providing free COVID-19 testing, paid sick leave, expanded unemployment benefits, and nutritional assistance for those with food insecurity.